-Though victorious, the tribes of Israel were broken over the sin and wickedness that had taken hold in the land, and left one of the twelve tribes nearly destroyed (21:2-6).
-The tribe of Benjamin was decimated by its battle with the children of Israel (Judges 20), and the sin of that tribe had been so dreadful, “the men of Israel had sworn in Mizpeh [most likely a military outpost], saying, There shall not any of us give his daughter unto Benjamin to wife” (21:1).
+Though victorious, the tribes of Israel were broken over the wickedness that had taken hold in the land and left one of the twelve tribes decimated (Judges 21:2-6).
+The tribe of Benjamin was devastated by its battle with the children of Israel (Judges 20).
+The sin of that tribe had been so dreadful that “the men of Israel had sworn in Mizpeh [most likely a military outpost], and said, There shall not any of us give his daughter unto Benjamin to wife” (Judges 21:1).

-A Resolution to Seek Wives for the Tribe of Benjamin (21:5-7)
+A Resolution to Seek Wives for the Tribe of Benjamin (Judges 21:5-7)

-A survey was taken, and the question asked, what tribes in Israel had failed to go up to Mizpeh, and therefore not vowed that their daughters would not marry any man of the tribe of Benjamin?
-(21:4) Any who had failed to join Israel at Mizpeh, and meet the LORD there, were to be put to death (21:5).
-It was decided that the virgin daughters of any who had failed to come to Mizpeh would become the wives of the men of Benjamin who had survived the battle, and retreated to “the rock of Rimmon” (20:47-48; 21:5-7).
+A survey was then taken, and the question asked, “What tribes of Israel had failed to go to Mizpeh?”
+Such had not vowed that their daughters would not marry any man of the tribe of Benjamin.
+Also, the men of Israel had promised that any who failed to join Israel at Mizpeh would be put to death (Judges 21:5).
+It was then decided that the virgin daughters of any who failed to come to Mizpeh would become the wives of the men of Benjamin who had survived the battle, and retreated to “the rock of Rimmon” (Judges 20:47-48; Judges 21:5-7).

-Attendance was taken, and it was discovered that no man of Jabesh-gilead had come to Mizpeh (21:8-9).
-Israel then sent “twelve thousand men of the valiantest, and commanded them, saying, Go and smite the inhabitants of Jabesh-gilead with the edge of the sword, with the women and the children” (21:10).
-All the inhabitants of Jabesh-gilead were killed, but “four hundred young virgins [were spared], that had known no man by lying with any male: and they brought them unto the camp to Shiloh, which is in the land of Canaan” (21:12).
+Attendance was taken, and it was discovered that no man of Jabesh-gilead had come to Mizpeh (Judges 21:8-9).
+Israel then sent “twelve thousand men of the valiantest, and commanded them, saying, Go and smite the inhabitants of Jabesh-gilead with the edge of the sword, with the women and the children” (Judges 21:10).
+As a result, all the inhabitants of Jabesh-gilead were killed, except “four hundred young virgins [were spared], that had known no man by lying with any male: and they brought them unto the camp to Shiloh, which is in the land of Canaan” (Judges 21:12).

-Messengers carried a word of peace to Benjamin, and the six hundred survivors of the tribe of Benjamin, came to Israel and were given “wives which they had saved alive of the women of Jabesh-gilead: and yet so they sufficed them not [there were six hundred Benjamites, but only four hundred virgins of Jabesh-gilead]” (21:14).
-The people then contemplated what more could be done to give wives to the men of Benjamin, for they had sworn an oath not to give them their daughters (21:15-18).
+Messengers then carried a word of peace to the remnant of Benjamin.
+The six hundred survivors of the tribe came to Israel and were given “wives which they had saved alive of the women of Jabesh-gilead: and yet so they sufficed them not [there were six hundred Benjamites, but only four hundred virgins of Jabesh-gilead]” (Judges 21:14).
+The people then contemplated what more could be done to give wives to the men of Benjamin, for they had sworn an oath not to provide them with their daughters (Judges 21:15-18).

-A decision was made, and an invitation given to the men of Benjamin who did not have a wife, to go up to Shiloh for an annual feast (either the feast of the Tabernacles, or the Passover, 21:19).
-The Benjamites were instructed to lie in wait in the vineyard, and when the virgin “daughters of Shiloh come out to dance in dances” (21:20), they were to “catch you every man his wife of the daughters of Shiloh, and go to the land of Benjamin” (21:21).
-Should the virgins’ fathers protest, the leaders of Israel assured the men of Benjamin, they would intercede for them (21:22).
-And so, Benjamin returned to their territory, claimed their inheritance, and began to rebuild their cities (21:23).
-With the future of Benjamin assured, the children of Israel returned to their land and families (21:24).
+A decision was then made, and an invitation was given to the men of Benjamin who did not have a wife, to go up to Shiloh for an annual feast (either the feast of the Tabernacles or the Passover, Judges 21:19).
+When the virgin “daughters of Shiloh [would] come out to dance in dances” (Judges 21:20), the Benjamites were instructed to “catch you every man his wife of the daughters of Shiloh, and go to the land of Benjamin” (Judges 21:21).